Is your community thriving?

 One critical area of that formation for today’s world involves rekindling the imagination and skills for how congregations can seek the welfare of their communities, even as the ways we congregate as communities of faith continue to change.
 Congregations and pastors can play key roles as catalysts, conveners and curators in their communities – and we want Duke Divinity School to help equip both congregations and pastors for those roles.

-How does the Ormond Center fit in?
+Q. How does the Ormond Center fit in?

-Our premise is straight forward.
+A. Our premise is straight forward.
 We’re calling it the Ormond Center for Thriving Congregations and Communities because we believe that the thriving of congregations and the thriving of communities depends on the thriving of both.

 Three animating questions — and four basic activities — will guide our work.
 The first is diagnostic: What does it take for a congregation and community to thrive in today’s world?
 In other words, how are we doing?
 Where is this going well?
 Where isn’t it going well?
 Who’s it going well for?